 The five images of the cell of interest from that set have qualities equal to 0.842, 0.910, 1.137, 0.563, and 0.636.
-The images of those cells are shown in Figure 6.
+The images of those cells are shown in Figure 7.
 To test our method, we will construct a cell with pixel distributions and gradients that correspond with the second image, and compare its quality index to the index for that cell, 0.910.
 We now construct the new cell from the mask, such that its distribution has three components whose means and standard deviations agree with those of the original cell.
 Then we use the other characteristics of that cell, namely the intensity of maximum gradient at the edge and the cell quality, to compare with the new cell to ensure a match between the set values and the calculated values on the synthetic image.
-To begin, we read in the mask from Figure 6, and assign each pixel of the new image to be either on the cell boundary, inside, or outside of the cell based on the mask.
-We build our cell edge starting from those pixels at the edge of the mask.
+To begin, we read in the mask from Figure 7, and assign each pixel of the new image a "0" if it is part of the background of the mask, a "2" if it is part of the inside of the cell on the mask.
+We build our cell edge by starting at pixels coded as "1".

-Fig. 6.
-The five different images of the cell whose mask is used for the cell synthesis and the corresponding mask
+Fig. 7.
+The five different images of the cell whose mask is used for the cell synthesis and the corresponding mask.

 We assemble a pixel distribution for the new cell using the three components of the original cell.
-For cell 2 of image 10, the type 2 image, x_B , x_E , and x_C respectively are 132, 225, and 826, and the s_B , s_E , and s_C values are 5, 80, and 817.
+For cell 2 of image 10, the type 2 image, $x_B$ , $x_E$ , and $x_C$ respectively are 132, 225, and 826, and the $s_B$ , $s_E$ , and $s_C$ values are 5, 80, and 817.
 The fractional components are 0.800, 0.103, and 0.096.
 We calculate the expected number of pixels at each intensity by adding the contributions of each component at each intensity.
 If the total number of pixels in this region is T, then the expected number of pixels with intensity I is: